ChrisMcGowanAu/csvParser/README.md

 void freeMem(csvPtr);

+See csvTest.c for a C example of reading and recreating the csv file to stdout.

 For the C++ version, There is a simple class defined

+See csvTest.cpp for a C++ example of reading and recreating the csv file to stdout.

 I have written several csv parsers over the years.
 These parsers used the troublesome C functions 'strsep' and 'strtok' either I was using them wrong or they are buggy under a high load, they also behaved in different ways on different machines